 If you are looking to learn about fundamental Service Design concepts and tools, then this program is not for you.
 While service professionals without Service Design expertise will benefit from our course, we do not teach Service Design.
 If you are looking for courses on this, we recommend you check out the Swiss Innovation Academy, or courses by The Service Design Show.

 Upon fulfilling requirements, the courses lead to a certificate of completion issued by our accredited University partner, The Taylor Institute at Franklin University Switzerland.

 Scholarships available by Franklin University Switzerland.
 Details will be shared after registration.

 Cost includes one module: 6×120 minute online sessions, and university-accredited Certificate of Attendance.

-Future cohort will start after summer break.
+Cohort starting in September & October.
 Europe-Africa, Asia Pacific, and Americas timezones are all being considered.

 With us along the whole journey, and providing the accredited certificates for modules and the program is Franklin University Switzerland, a small, international university located in the southern Swiss city of Lugano.
 Founded in 1969, Franklin was among the first institutions to bring American Liberal Arts education to Europe.
 It is the only liberal arts university in the world accredited both in the United States and Switzerland.

 The Taylor Institute at the University runs executive, research and graduate programs related to business and management, with the aim to train critical thinkers who are culturally literate, ethically aware, intellectually courageous and business savvy.
 A perfect fit with Design Dissolve’s approach, and we are proud to be a partner.